Proof of Funds Alternatives: Fixed Deposits vs. Bank Statements

 Proof of Funds Alternatives: Fixed Deposit vs Bank Statement

 While many assume a simple savings account statement would suffice, fixed deposits and bank statements are two of the most common alternatives applicants often consider.
-Each method has its own advantages and and disadvantages, the specific use of the said document depends on the nature of requirement.
+Each method has its own advantages and disadvantages; the specific use of the said document depends on the nature of the requirement.
 The detailed differences between fixed deposits vs bank statements for proof of funds include:

 Factor |